KStocky/ShaderTestFramework/docs/Tutorial.md

 ## Working with Shader Files using Virtual Shader Directories

-Up until now we have been writing HLSL code directly in our C++ in strings.
+Up until now, we have been writing HLSL code directly in our C++ in strings.
 However, this does not scale and is not practical.
 We do not want to have to recompile our test suite whenever we are simply iterating on our HLSL code.
-Therefore it is recommended that users of STF write their HLSL code in HLSL files, and make use of STFs asset dependency and virtual shader directories facilities.
-An example of how this can be done is in ([Ex2_VirtualShaderDirectories](../examples/Ex2_VirtualShaderPaths)) and a much more in depth tutorial on this part of the framework can be found in [VirtualShaderDirectories](./VirtualShaderDirectories.md).
+Therefore it is recommended that users of STF write their HLSL code in HLSL files, and use STF's asset dependency and virtual shader directories facilities.
+An example of how this can be done is in ([Ex2_VirtualShaderDirectories](../examples/Ex2_VirtualShaderPaths)) and a much more in-depth tutorial on this part of the framework can be found in [VirtualShaderDirectories](./VirtualShaderDirectories.md).

 ## SCENARIOs and SECTIONs

-Shader Test Framework provides a mechanism to help test writers, write tests that both minimise code repitition, and also ensure that their tests are easy to reason about and follow.
+Shader Test Framework provides a mechanism to help test writers, write tests that both minimise code repetition and also ensure that their tests are easy to reason about and follow.
 They are very similar to [Catch2](https://github.com/catchorg/Catch2/)s TEST_CASEs and SECTIONs, and look like the following:
 ```c++
 [RootSignature(SHADER_TEST_RS)]
 [numthreads(1, 1, 1)]